esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 The key difference between a method and an attribute is:

 - Attributes are *variables* belonging to an object and containing information about their properties or characteristics
-- Methods are *processes* that belong to an object and are designed to perform actions involving the object's attributes.
-All methods are functions.
+- Methods are functions that belong to an object and operate on its attributes.
+They differ from regular functions by implicitly receiving the object (`self`) as their first argument.

 When you type in `t2_img.` followed by <kbd>Tab</kbd>, you may see that attributes are highlighted in orange and methods highlighted in blue.